Geometric Distribution Calculator

 Geometric distribution describes the number of failures before one success.
 For example, you may be throwing a die until you get a result of 6.
 Geometric distribution lets you determine the probability of getting a six at the first throw, the second, etc.

 One of the properties of geometric distribution is memorylessness.
 It means that the probability distribution of the upcoming results does not depend on how many failures you already got.
 The exponential distribution has the same property.
+Visit the exponential distribution calculator if you want to learn more about it.

 Geometric distribution examples